kingsman142/CS7650-term-project/README.md

 1. cd into 'log_reg' directory - `cd log_reg`

+2. Run `pip3 install -r requirements.txt`

-2. We then run logistic regression to generate the features, train and save the model - `python logistic_regression.py` (Will take around 5 minutes)
+3. We then run logistic regression to generate the features, train and save the model - `python logistic_regression.py` (Will take around 5 minutes)

-3. Above command will display the Spearman score for each label and also the overall average Spearman score.
+4. Above command will display the Spearman score for each label and also the overall average Spearman score, and also generate a generate a test submission file `submission.csv' for Kaggle

 ## Naive Bayes (QUEST labeling model)